raffaeleflorio/qubes-dwm/README.md

 Qubes OS patch for dwm 6.1 (http://dwm.suckless.org).

 Topbar and border color of windows are colored according domain color.
 Furthermore window title include domain name in bracket, accordinf to https://qubes-os.org/doc/gui.

+# dmenu patch
+You can download a patch for dmenu 4.7 at https://github.com/raffaeleflorio/qubes-dmenu